-a.
+7.1.
 Engine

-i.
 It is assumed that the boat has a means of auxiliary propulsion.
-This is included in each boats base rating.
+This is included in each boat's base rating.
 We also assume that the boat either has an outboard engine that may be stowed below while racing or an inboard engine fitted with a folding/feathering propeller.
-Adjustments from this are as follows in Table I.
+Adjustments from this are as follows in Table I below.